Data-Driven Loss Functions for Inference-Time Optimization in Text-to-Image: Experiments

 \subsection{Ablation Study}

 We examine the key design choices of our method through systematic ablation on FLUX.1-schnell.
 Results are summarized in Table~\ref{tab:ablation}.
+See Appendix~\ref{sec:supp_attn_agg_ablation} for additional ablations.

-\textbf{Leakage Handling.} Our dual-inversion approach is crucial for addressing relation leakage.
-Without it, training on positive prompts only yields 0.42.5.
-The dual-inversion strategy eliminates this leakage, enabling our method to reach 0.57.
+\textbf{Leakage Handling.} Our augmentation strategy, using mismatched prompts for inversion is crucial for addressing relation leakage.
+Without it, training on positive prompts only yields 0.425.
+The mismatched-prompt strategy eliminates this leakage, enabling our method to reach 0.57.

 \textbf{Training Data Composition.} Real images from GQA alone achieve 0.365, while synthetic images alone reach 0.373.
 Real images provide naturalistic complexity but yield noisy attention maps in cluttered scenes.
 Synthetic images produce cleaner attention patterns that better match generation scenarios.
 Our full method combines both data sources, leveraging their complementary strengths.